bres55/Smart-BMS-arduino-Reader/README.md

 https://www.aliexpress.com/item/8S-60A-Li-ion-LiPo-BMS-PCM-PCB-battery-protection-board-for-8-Packs-18650-Battery/32844170262.html,
 using an Arduino Mega256, but there are options within code to us an arduino UNO, with SoftwareSerial.
 I am still experimenting with it.
 Registers found with trial and error.
-Mosfet control is now available, using the serial monitor con= Charge Mosfet ON coff= Charge Mosfet OFF don= DisCharge Mosfet ON doff= DisCharge Mosfet OFF
+Mosfet control is now available, using the serial monitor. con= Charge Mosfet ON. coff= Charge Mosfet OFF. don= DisCharge Mosfet ON. doff= DisCharge Mosfet OFF.
+Temperatures of the probes now displayed, 2 of them balance of the cells is shown, a bit cryptically at mo.
+Balance control, same as JBDTools bodd= balance odd cells beven= balance even cells
+Close, effecively stops balancing, but only as long as no Mosfet controls are actioned, otherwise it effectively runs EXIT, same issue appears on JBDTools. exit= exit

 I was provided this link from the supplier of my BMS https://drive.google.com/file/d/0B3UXptx89r4NZ3VLTHlVS1ZGTTQ/view